FAQs about Beckett Springs

 The dietary program is carefully planned to provide food that meets the recommended dietary requirements.
 Well-balanced meals are served in a cafeteria-style setting.
 A registered dietitian will provide consultation as needed in planning regular and special diets.

-There are four outside breaks throughout the day.
+There are multiple outside breaks throughout the day.
 Patients with outdoor privileges are welcome to smoke during these breaks.
 Patients must provide their own cigarettes.
 Accessibility to outside breaks will be determined by your psychiatrist, therapist, and nursing staff.

 Yes, we provide washers, dryers and detergent at no cost.